Pets Have Ruined the House I Inherited and I Just Want to Sell it Fast

 Our client wasn’t just facing a few scratches on the floor and window sills.
 Think of the damage pets can do when they’re left alone and uncaged in a home for a few hours.
 Now imagine the chaos they can cause to a property when years pass without them being looked after and cared for.
 Here are some of the issues that you could be facing if pets have run amuck in your inherited home:

 - Carpets, floors, and walls can all be ruined beyond repair by pets.
 If the house is carpeted, you can forget about calling in the cleaners; no expert is going to be able to reverse the damage caused by years of untrimmed claws or urine stains that have been left untreated.
-In these cases, a complete carpet removal is necessary.
+In these cases, complete carpet removal is necessary.
 Hardwood, too, is equally unlikely to escape damage.
 It may be a big selling point, but not so much if it’s covered with scratch marks that require sanding to remove.
 And it’s not just the floor that will get clawed.
 Both cats and dogs are likely to take their frustration of being uncared for out on your property’s walls—stripping them of the wallpaper or paint.

 - Unwanted pet odors might not be visible, but they sure can ruin a property’s selling potential.
 Even the homes of well-cared-for pets can smell a bit from time to time, so imagine what lingering odors can occur in a house where the litter box hasn’t been changed regularly—simple air fresheners aren’t going to do the trick.
 If you have porous wood floors, you may never be able to fully eliminate urine odor, and in cases where pets have forgone their litter boxes entirely, urine stains on walls will require professional cleaning and likely even complete replacement of wallpaper or drywall.

 - Furniture, like the carpets and walls, is also likely to be ruined.
-Claw damaged furniture and couches that may have been used as litter boxes more than once aren’t going to attract any homebuyers when showing the house.
+Claw-damaged furniture and couches that may have been used as litter boxes more than once aren’t going to attract any homebuyers when showing the house.
 Getting rid of the damaged furniture requires time and manpower, and renting new furniture for staging can be pricey.

 - Electrical wiring damage can happen when pet-proofing fails or wasn’t there to start with.
 If pets get tired of chewing the furniture, they may turn to the wires and leads instead.
-And if the power is off because the bills haven’t been paid in a while, then there’re no nasty shocks to set pets straight.
+And if the power is off because the bills haven’t been paid in a while, then they’re no nasty shocks to set pets straight.
 If the house has exposed wiring, the safe bet would be to call the electrician before turning the power back on.

 - Gardens can be a target, too.
 It’s not just inside the house where pets can cause chaos.
 Chewed plants, scratched fences, dug holes, and extensive pet waste can lead to your property’s exterior looking less like a garden and more like a warzone.
-This may be something you can tackle yourself, especially if you’re something of a horticulturist, but in most cases, it will probably be best to call in expertise in the form of a landscape gardener.
+This may be something you can tackle yourself, especially if you’re something of a horticulturist, but in most cases, it will probably be best to call in experts in the form of a landscape gardener.

 Any one of these types of damage can make it a nightmare to sell on the traditional market.
 You may even struggle to find a realtor who would be willing to invest their time into taking on the property.